 A composting bin is a great way to control and accelerate your backyard composting efforts.
 You can build your own or buy a pre-made composting bin.

-For instructions on how to build several different types of backyard composting bins, CLICK HERE.
+There are many resources online to help you build several different types of backyard composting bins.